allanbutler/allanbutler.github.io/_posts/2018-11-21-optimizing-wedding-seats.md

 The final seating chart solution had only a few minor tweaks made by my bride but saved me from the strenuous process of deciding where each individual should sit and I also found a way to include R in my wedding.
 Also, the wedding was a blast!

 [![wife]({{ site.url }}/img/pic2.jpg)]({{ site.url }}/img/pic2.jpg)
-Figure 2 Wife and I
+Figure 2 My Beautiful Wife and I